 Why are my roasted pumpkin seeds chewy?

-- The seeds didn’t finish cooking at a high enough temperature.
-(Roast at 250° for 45 minutes and then at 325° for 5 minutes or until the seeds are golden brown.)
+Once it’s time to bake, make sure the seeds aren’t too crowded on the pan.
+Spread them evenly and in a single layer on the baking sheet.
+Next, make sure they’re baked at a high enough temperature.
+For best results, you’ll want to roast them at 250° for 45 minutes and then at 325° for 5 minutes or until the seeds are golden brown.

 Which pumpkins have the best seeds for roasting?